hackclub/hackclub/workshops/Minecraft_Modding/Minecraft_Mod_Workshop.md

 By the way if you are using Eclipse for some reason use the Eclipse one instead of IntelliJRuns.

+Eclipse users: If you are using Eclipse then the previous section does not apply to you.
+To start off, download the forge MDK and unzip to a new folder, put it anywhere you like, I will put mine on the Desktop.
+Open a new terminal window by pressing your "search" button (cmd+space on mac or windows key on windows) and type in "terminal".
+From here you want to type `cd` then your directory that you put it in.
+For me I am going to type `cd Desktop/MinecraftMod.`From here type in `gradlew eclipse`.
+This will generate the files for you.
+Wait until it says `BUILD SUCCESSFUL`.
+Open up Eclipse and click on `File`.
+Then select `Open Projects from Directory`.
+Select the folder where your forge mdk and gradlew build is.
+For me this is Desktop/TestMod.

 Once it has been built, it should say `BUILD SUCCESSFUL` in the Build tab at the bottom.
 Open `src/main/java/com/` and delete the example folder as we will create the files ourselves.
 If you want, you can delete the `test` folder in `src/`.
 Now within `src/java` make a new package called `com` then under com make a new package and type your name (not the mod name), then under `com/username/` make a new package with the name of your mod in all lowercase with no space.
 Mine is like this `com/devrim/kaimod`.
 I will be using kaimod as my mod name, name it whatever you like.
 Inside of your mod name package make a new class file with the same name as the mod.
 Now I will provide some code and explain each part of it and have the user change where it is necessary.

 Above the `public class modname` add a line that has `@MOD("modname")`.
 This means that this is your modid.
 Within your public class modname add a line of code like this: `private static final Logger LOGGER = LogManager.getLogger();`.
 Using IDEA Alt-Enter to import the correct import.
 This line of code just means to make a private static object that cannot be edited based on Logger called LOGGER which is from the LogManager.getLogger method.
 Now under that make a new method with the same name as your class like `public modname() { }`.
 Within in your brackets add these 3 lines: